ikelaiah/cli-fp/README.md

 ╰────────────────╯
 ```

-A modern Free Pascal framework for building professional CLI applications.
+A robust Free Pascal framework for building professional CLI applications.
 Create powerful command-line tools with hierarchical commands, rich interactions, and comprehensive help systems - all with type-safe, object-oriented design.

 ## 📑 Table of Contents